Skip to Content

 Alternatives

-While these two models are tied when it comes to price, let’s take a look at how they compare in the drag and weight categories.
+While these two models are tied in price, let’s look at how they compare in the drag and weight categories.
 With the Shimano Stradic Ci4+ 4000, you’re looking at an 8.1 oz reel that can withstand 24 maximum pounds of drag.
-With the Daiwa Ballistic LT 4000, you’ve got a 7.9 oz reel that can hand out a maximum 26.4 pounds of drag, so more drag, and less weight.
+With the Daiwa Ballistic LT 4000, you’ve got a 7.9 oz reel that can hand out a maximum of 26.4 pounds of drag, so more drag and less weight.

 In Conclusion

-We found the Daiwa Ballistic LT Spinning Reel to be a winner and would highly recommend it to anyone who is looking to add a lightweight reel to their arsenal that can withstand harsh saltwater conditions.
+We found the Daiwa Ballistic LT Spinning Reel to be a winner and would highly recommend it to anyone looking to add a lightweight reel to their arsenal that can withstand harsh saltwater conditions.

-With the Daiwa MagSeal and Zaion carbon composite body on the Daiwa Ballistic LT, you’re looking at a stand out reel that can hold its own when it comes to fishing both saltwater and freshwater.
+With the Daiwa MagSeal and Zaion carbon composite body on the Daiwa Ballistic LT, you’re looking at a stand-out reel that can hold its own when it comes to fishing both saltwater and freshwater.

-While Pflueger Supreme XT does offer a slightly more affordable reel, it can’t compare to Daiwa Ballistic LT when it comes to composition and drag.
+While Pflueger Supreme XT offers a slightly more affordable reel, it can’t compare to Daiwa Ballistic LT regarding composition and drag.

 DIAWA Ballistic LT MQ Spinning Reels (LT 2500D-XH)